 For decades, public service announcements have warned Americans against drinking alcohol and driving.
-Media reports have graphically shown the deadly consequences of alcohol-caused wrecks.
-Coupled with stiff penalties for driving while intoxicated, the long running campaign to stop drunk driving in the U.S. has made roads safer.
+Media reports of wrecks, coupled with stiff penalties for driving while intoxicated, have made roads safer.

-To answer that question, the NHTSA conducted another survey using data from more than 3,000 drivers who were involved in crashes over a 20-month period and a comparison group of 6,000 drivers who had not been involved in accidents.
-The results showed those who had used marijuana were more likely to be involved in crashes than drug-free drivers.
-However, the findings could be explained, the report noted, by the fact that marijuana users are more likely to be young men who are already at a higher risk for car crashes.
+When the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) investigated the question, comparing survey data from more than 3,000 drivers who were involved in crashes over a 20-month period and 6,000 drivers who had not, marijuana use increased the chance of a crash.
+But the marijuana users were also more likely to be young men, who are already at a higher risk for car crashes.

 Researchers at Columbia University's Mailman School of Public Health examined toxicological testing data from the NHTSA Administration's Fatality Analysis Reporting System to look for a link between fatal crashes involving drivers and non-alcohol drugs.
-In a study of 23,591 drivers who died within 1 hour of a crash, almost 40 percent tested positive for alcohol and almost 25 percent tested positive for other drugs.
-Marijuana was the most commonly detected non-alcohol drug, suggesting it could play a role in the increasing number of fatal motor vehicle crashes involving drug-using drivers.
+In a study of 23,591 drivers who died within 1 hour of a crash, almost 40 percent tested positive for alcohol.
+Another 25 percent tested positive for other drugs.
+Marijuana was the most commonly detected non-alcohol drug.